 - The first factor is that AB 405 prohibits treating rooftop solar customers as a separate rate class.
 This means that your power company can’t charge you extra fees for being a solar customer.

 - The third is that AB 405 has produced state renewable energy goals.
 These goals allow current customers to get 95 percent of the retail rate for their excess energy.
-In the spirit of compromise, this bill implements a 7 percent decrease for every 80 megawatts of rooftop solar added with a cap at 75 percent.
+This has a 7 percent decrease for every 80 megawatts of rooftop solar that stops at 75 percent of the retail rate.

 In essence, every Nevada solar company is going to tell you that they are the best out there, but Go Solar Group goes above and beyond to prove it.

 2. Partake in the Broader Conversation: Go Solar Group’s Social and Humanitarian Efforts: Give Solar Africa

 Go Solar Group believes solar is an equalizing force: We have wielded and marveled over its power and influence to provide economic empowerment to people of all creeds and stripes, via improved global health – educational opportunity – energy independence – safety, and security in the presence of catastrophe or even discomfort.
 Solar is the future, and we are spearheading the change.